Manual of California Native Plants

 Plant Size and Containers

-Plants in containers smaller than a quart are not viable.
-We have experimented over the years and found the smallest container we can ship you a viable product in is a gallon.
+Plants in containers smaller than a quart are not very viable.
+We have experimented over the years and found the smallest container we can ship you a viable product in is about a gallon.
 We used 180-200 cc.
-Containers(8 oz.) proved to be stable for us, and I used these sizes in installations for years, but customers and employees that did not have a perfectly green thumb killed large numbers.
+Containers(8 oz.) proved to be stable for us, and I used these sizes in installations for years, but customers and employees that did not have a perfectly green thumb killed large numbers of the little plants.
 Sometimes this green thumb did not make much sense!
 I could plant a row of the small pots with one of our employees following and planting the second row only to have 75 out of 80 of his die and 1 out of 80 of mine die.
-Going to gallons made those numbers both 0 out of 80.
-Bareroot is not possible on most of our plants,as they are way too root sensitive.
-If your site does not have the right fungal and bacterial support, our plants have that support.( We target each plant community.
-This fungal support is one of the reasons digging up plants from the wild does not work well.)
-Our climate is unforgiving, and 'problematic' these are real numbers for each container.
+Going to gallons made those numbers a lot better.
+Bareroot is not usually possible on most of our plants, as they are way too root sensitive.

-Solid styrene(which is nothing but non-aerated styrofoam)(80% kill),
+Solid styrene(which is nothing but non-aerated Styrofoam)(50% died).

-Plastic tubes(75% kill), what didn't die looked awful
+Plastic tubes(75% died), what didn't die looked awful.

 Tree cells, no roots in container middle, non-mycorrhizal and very poor looking plants,(50%)

-By kill, we mean from propagation through establishment in the ground with no pesticides.
-Davis and Young had similar results.
+By lived or died, we mean from propagation through establishment in the ground with no fungicides or other pesticides.
 The problem is always the same, the pots just do not have enough aeration.
 We are now back to gallons, please recycle them.
-We use mostly recycled pots in the nursery, saved from the local dumps.
+We use mostly recycled pots in the nursery, recycled through our customers.
 Pots bigger than gallons are not as good either, because the roots do not establish very well.
 Five gallon or bigger plants cannot be used on sites without regular water (revegetation sites).
 Their success rate is very poor unless watered.
-They attach very poorly to the mycorrhizal grid.
+(Patrick Audet and Christiane Charest had similar results.

-Actual costs become apparent only if you are tracking costs on a native planting in the interior.
-Coastal customers, designers or one time installers may never have a clue.
+Actual costs become apparent only if you are tracking costs.
+Coastal customers can get away with more, as hot summers cause more problems.
+Designers or one time installers may never have a clue unless you call them over and over about the loses.
 Guarantee a planting for a year in the interior, you will notice the difference.
 This table is for comparison only.
 EVERY site is different, and costs will vary.
-Contractors will not make money at these numbers, so if the project doesn't include numbers above these, it will probably not work.

 Pot size